tillg/ansible-essentials-course/docker/readme.md

 * Check if ssh deamon is running: `service ssh status`
 * Start ssh deamon: `service ssh start`
 * What Linux version am I using?: `lsb_release -a`

+### Accessing containers via IP

+I want to access my containers via individual IP addresses from my host, my host being a Mac.

+**Solution** After some trying and reading, I found out that I simply cannot:

+**Per-container IP addressing is not possible**

+The docker (Linux) bridge network is not reachable from the macOS host.

+I found this in the Docker documentation [Networking features in Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/networking/).

+So the best work around is exposing certain ports that allow me to work with specific services on my containers.